Macy's stocks it shelves and swings to third quarter profit

 Online sales increased 19% compared with the year ago period, and rose 49% compared with the same quarter in 2019.

-The company booked strong sales of home, fragrances, jewelry, watches and sleepwear.
-It said that sales categories like dresses, men's tailored clothing and luggage continue to recover.
+The company booked strong sales of home goods, fragrances, jewelry, watches and sleepwear.
+Categories like dresses, men's tailored clothing and luggage continue to recover.

+The New York-based company added 4.4 million new customers into Macy’s brand, a 28% increase over 2019.

 Macy's was able to increase inventory 19.4% compared with last year's third quarter, navigating shortages and slowed supplies as the U.S. economy emerges from a downturn caused by the pandemic.